shutch42/modmata/README.md

 If you wish to add a function that is not supported by default, you can do so using the attach() function. *FIXME: Add an example*

 ### Usage
-To use this library, clone this repo to your Arduino IDE libraries folder.
+To use the library, clone this repo to your Arduino IDE libraries folder.
 Once it is saved there, open up the Example program, [StandardModmata.ino](https://github.com/shutch42/modmata/blob/main/examples/StandardModmata/StandardModmata.ino).
 This simple sketch is all that is needed to use Modmata on your Arduino Leonardo.
 Upload the sketch, and from there, you can program your arduino to do whatever you wish from our [ModmataC library](https://github.com/shutch42/ModmataC).